TIMETABLE – preliminary timetable has been published

 - The team leader / supporter should confirm the runners and the running order in writing no later than 90 minutes before the start of each race.

 - In relay races, each runner has his or her own race number.

 - Check carefully to make sure that your team has the right number.

 - A RELAY TEAM’S ANCHOR LEG IS GIVEN A NUMBER ON A YELLOW BACKGROUND!

-- In running events, the athletes’ season best (SB) results are downloaded from the athlete register and upated during the competition week.
-Foreign athletes have informed the SB results at the registration form.
+- In running events, the athletes’ record (PB) results are downloaded from the athlete register and upated during the competition week.
+Foreign athletes have informed the PB results at the registration form.

 - Unfortunately, we are unable to accept results from the indoor sport season or the last season submitted by email.

-- All heats will be made on basis of statistics (SB)
+- All heats will be made on basis of statistics (PB)